 The clients entertain frequently, with outdoor dinners of two dozen to events of two hundred, and the landscape accommodates all scales of gatherings while maintaining a sense of intimacy.
 Overall, the goal was to activate the large property, connect it to its place, the greater landscape and its inhabitants.
 During the last few years, it has become that and much more – an environment that offers a respite, a garden that is shared with many and a landscape that has been woven into the fabric of the lives of its owners and stewards.

-Website: Elysian Landscapes
+Landscape Architect: Elysian Landscapes

 Project Architects: Fung + Blatt (pool design) and Plain Air (custom outdoor furniture design)